Home | Send Feedback | Share on Bluesky |

-In this article, we are going to take a closer look at ky, a JavaScript HTTP client library for the browser on top of the Fetch API. ky adds convenience functions and new features to the existing Fetch API feature set.
+In this article, we are going to take a closer look at Ky, a JavaScript HTTP client library for the browser built on top of the Fetch API.
+Ky adds convenience functions and new features to the existing Fetch API feature set.

-In the following article, I'm going to show you examples of all new features and convenience functions of ky.
+In the following article, I'll provide examples of Ky's most important features and convenience functions.

 Basics

-Let's first look at a fetch example that sends a GET request to a server to get a text response.
+Let's look at a fetch example that sends a GET request to a server for a text response.

 let response = await fetch('http://localhost:8080/simple-get');